GitTimeraider/nextcloud-cronjob/README.md

 # Nextcloud Cron Job Docker Container
 ## Keep in mind that I will be maintaining this software primarily for myself (Docker in Unraid with community-edition Nextcloud) and thus might not be aware of any issues that occur outside of my scenario, nor be able to test those

-Simple cronjob support for your Nextcloud Docker container!

 This is an fork of [rcdailey/nextcloud-cronjob](https://github.com/rcdailey/nextcloud-cronjob), which is no longer maintained.
 Most likely will simply update this, only if needed, to make it work with the latest Nextcloud version.
+Updated to make use of Github for the docker image and use the latest Alpine to support newer Docker API's.

 * [GitHub Container Registry](https://github.com/GitTimeraider/nextcloud-cronjob/pkgs/container/nextcloud-cronjob)

 ## Summary

+Simple cronjob support for your Nextcloud Docker container!
 This container is designed to run along side your Nextcloud container to execute its `/var/www/html/cron.php` at a regular interval.
 There is an "official" way of doing this, however it doesn't work when you run your Nextcloud container using a non-root user.
 I also personally feel